Sune's Summer: Plot

 The next day they arrive at the "Jonsson camp" where they should stay.
-At the campsite, Annas meet the greaser Leffe and they immediately become fond of each other, Leffe subsequently runs over Håkan with his quad bike.
-It turns out that the family is living next door to Lenny, and Cornelia his daughter.
+At the campsite, Anna meets the greaser Leffe and they immediately become fond of each other, Leffe subsequently runs over Håkan with his quad bike.
+It turns out that the family is living next door to Lenny, and Cornelia, his daughter.

-Sune tries out a way to win Cornelia's heart, giving her a pair of earrings that he believes are in a toy machine at the camp site.
+Sune tries out a way to win Cornelia's heart, giving her a pair of earrings that he believes are in a toy machine at the campsite.
 Therefore, he begins to raise money by returning bottles and cans, but all he gets is a bunch of Phantom rings.
-Eventually he gets the earrings from one of the campsite owners.
+Eventually, he gets the earrings from one of the campsite owners.

 Before it is time for the family to go home, they are invited to a farewell party by Lenny's family.
-During the party Lenny's brother Kenny, who is a real doctor, arrives.
-He looks at Rudolf's foot, which proves to be restored.
+During the party, Lenny's brother Kenny, who is a real doctor, arrives.
+He looks at Rudolf's foot, which proves to have healed.
 The film ends with Sune and Cornelia meeting on the beach at dusk, where she gets the earrings.

 Production

-The film was shot in Stockholm, at Tofta Bech on Gotland and at Björkviks havsbad on Ingarö.
+The film was shot in Stockholm, at Tofta Beach on Gotland and at Björkviks havsbad on Ingarö.
 Recordings began on 14 June 1993.